 Bad science for good reasons?

-When presented with complex problems we all have a tendency to want to simplify them, to reduce the issue to its essence and concentrate on the things that matter.
-As a geoscientist involved in reservoir modelling, I know that the subsurface is complex and difficult to describe but I still build a model and reduce the problem to a series of simpler issues.
-If I have the data and the luxury of time I can then attempt to quantify the uncertainties in my model, to reduce the risks to a manageable level.
-But mostly all I really want is a simple tool with which I can communicate a message to management, to the technically challenged!
+When presented with complex problems, we all have a tendency to want to simplify them, to reduce the issue to its essence and concentrate on the things that matter.
+We know that the subsurface is complex and difficult to describe but we still build models and reduce the problem to a series of simpler issues.
+With more data and time we then attempt to quantify uncertainties, to reduce the risks to a manageable level.
+But mostly, all we really want is a simple tool with which to communicate a message to those with less knowledge.

-The same is true the World over and not least for the well intentioned environmentalists and green campaigners, where global energy issues seem to have been reduced to one simple message – ‘all fossil fuels are bad fuels, period’.
-This simplistic view enables those who do not have much time to have an easily conveyable message, a mantra and a rallying cry, a slogan to energize the masses.
-But we do not live in a simple world where issues can be boiled-down to irreducible ‘facts’.
-Sometimes we need to take a more sophisticated approach, to consider the wider picture and attempt to integrate and reconcile all the data, to stop our prejudices running unchecked and unexamined, to borrow Ben Goldacre’s phrase.
+The same is true the world over, not least for the well-intentioned environ mentalists and green cam paigners, where global energy issues seem to have been reduced to one simple message – ‘all fossil fuels are bad fuels, period’.
+This simplistic view gives those who do not have much time an easily conveyable message, a mantra and a rallying cry, a slogan to energise the masses.
+But we do not live in a simple world where issues can be boiled down to irreducible ‘facts’.
+Sometimes we need to take a more sophisticated approach, to consider the wider picture and attempt to integrate and reconcile all the data, to stop our ‘prejudices running unchecked and unexamined’, to borrow Ben Goldacre’s phrase.

-Shale gas has been shown to work in the US.
-While it is true that not all shales are the same, the same can be said of ‘conventional’ reservoirs and that has never been a problem for the scientists and engineers that work on those fields.
-Shale gas deposits should be capable of relatively fast development times and can provide a quick fix for governments attempting to meet increasingly strict carbon emissions hurdles, by replacing coal in the energy mix.
+Shale gas deposits should be capable of relatively fast development times, providing a quick fix for governments attempting to meet increasingly strict carbon emissions hurdles by replacing coal in the energy mix.

 There is a message here.
 It is not a simple one and it requires careful consideration but the new mantra should be clear – ‘fossil fuels are not all equal’.
-Recognising that is the first step and then let’s rally behind good-science-for-the-right-reasons and not bad-science-for-good-reasons.
+Recognising that is the first step – let’s rally behind good-science-for-the right-reasons and not bad-science-for good-reasons.

 Previous article